 - Whisk in milk, Dijon mustard, lemon juice, rosemary and curry powder.
 Continue to whisk constantly until it reaches a thick consistency.
 Add in chicken and frozen vegetables and stir for another 3 to 5 minutes.

-- Spread chicken mixture in a 1.5 quart casserole dish.
+- Spread chicken mixture in a 9-inch square baking dish.
 Spread mashed potatoes on top.
 Sprinkle on Parmesan cheese.
 Broil for about 5 minutes or until cheese melts.
 Serve hot.